xfosdev/SpeedReader/README.md

 [Download](http://testacoda.xfos.net:5252/sa/)

-is a full-text site browser for OpenFox.
+is a full-text site browser built on OpenFox.
 It improves your experience when browsing
 large number of similarly formatted web pages (e.g. reading *ALL* stories on a
 front page.)